golangkhoa/fiber-form/README.md

 ## Try it

-To try it for yourself, make sure you have git and go installed on your system.
-Once that is done, use the following commands:
+To try it for yourself, use the following commands:

     git clone https://github.com/golangkhoa/fiber-form.git

-    cd fiber-form/ ; go run .
+    cd fiber-form/ ; ./fiber-form